gdt050579/AppCUI-rs/docs/chapter-5/folder_selection_dialogs.md

 ## Location

-Whenever a save or open dialog is opened, you can specify the location where the dialog will be opened.
+Whenever a folder selection dialog is opened, you can specify the location where the dialog will be opened.
 The following locations are available:
 * `Location::Current` - the dialog will be opened in the current directory
 * `Location::Last` - the dialog will be opened on the last location where a file was saved or opened.
 If no file was saved or opened, the dialog will be opened in the current directory
 * `Location::Path(...)` - the dialog will be opened in the specified path